By Iman Sadri

 IS : For these indie films, what is the incentive for the producer, especially if the distribution is limited ?

 Shiva Negar : To be honest, most indies are passion projects.
 You try to make money, some of them do.
 Some of them don’t.
-In Canada there is a company, Telefund, they provide funding for independent films.
-A lot of times, that’s the difference between independent films and studio films, indies have a lot of love.
-It’s all these people literally putting their heart and soul into it.
-An American Assassin set is very different from a Becoming Burlesque set.
-They both have their pros and cons, obviously.
+In Canada there is a company that provides funding for independent films.
+The American Assassin set was very different from the Becoming Burlesque set.

 “Indies are passion projects.
 It’s all these people literally putting their heart and soul into it.” – Shiva Negar